GautamRaj-12/obsidian-git-sync/typescript/01_typescript_basics.md

 	- **`rootDir`**: Directory containing TypeScript files.
 	- **`outDir`**: Directory where JavaScript files will be compiled to.
 	- `"include": ["src/**/*"]`: This is included so that it only compiles those files which are present inside the src directory and not anywhere else.
-	- If we delete a
+	- If we delete a `.ts` file, we need to manually delete the `.js` file.
 1. **Watching for Changes**:
 	- Use the watch mode in `tsc` to automatically recompile TypeScript files when changes are detected:
 	- `tsc -w` : No need to specify files, It will watch all the files in the specified directory.